gauri221/QuickConnect/README.md

-QuickConnect_Video.mp4		00:03:33	6.2 MB
+## Description
-Description
+- QuickConnect_Video.mp4		00:03:33	6.2 MB
-This project is a live chat application designed to provide users with a seamless and interactive messaging experience.
+- This project is a live chat application designed to provide users with a seamless and interactive messaging experience.

 ## Features:
 1. Real-Time Communication: Utilizes Socket.IO to enable real-time messaging between users.